DAF201/LIE/README.md

 # LIE
 ~~for C or C++ on linux environment~~

-for C++ only, I gave up C part it is too annoying.
+for linux C++ only, I gave up C part it is too annoying, and I can't guarentee it will work because when you try to pause/terminate it, the thread may passed the pausing/breaking point already and will not execute that part anymore.

 Now the thread will not start once created, you need to call start to start the thread.